v1X3Q0/bn_sparc/README.md

 # ppc-capstone
-This is a PowerPC architecture plugin for Binary Ninja.
+This is a sparc architecture plugin for Binary Ninja.

 ## This Repo Demonstrates